ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections.rst

 # Put things that are common for all the collections here (small and big, with stable branches and w/o, etc.)

+# Look into REVIEW_CHECKLIST.md also and the collection requirements

 # References to (when the docs are added):